Last Updated on July 22, 2022 by Paul Guzman

 The Eastern Redbud

-They like cooler temperatures and grow to about 30 ft. tall sometimes taller within time.
+Cercis canadensis – They like cooler temperatures and grow to about 30 ft. tall sometimes taller within time.
 The width is about 35 ft. wide.
 Like all Redbud trees, it produces bright rosy, pink flowers in mid-spring.
 It can tolerate almost any type of soil, acidic, or alkaline, but for quicker growth and appearance good loamy composted soil is best.
 Native to North America, Europe, and Canada.
+Also, Redbud trees are excellent trees for small to medium-sized backyards.
+They are considered patio trees, but you can plant them where you want or need smaller trees for almost any reason. as the Judas tree.

 Problems with These trees.

 (Cercis spp.)
-The most common problem is canker fungus.
+The most frequent problem is the canker fungus.
 The best thing to do is to cut away the infected part.
 Borers will also attack these trees and use a good Borer’s control product to kill Borers in your tree.

-These Redbud trees are normally available during the spring season.
+These Redbud trees are normally available during the spring seasons.

 Types of Redbud Trees Southwest